strategist922/nyc-taxi-data-analysis/README.md

 ├── glue-scripts
 ```

+Then data from S3 are crawled and transformed to Parquet format using AWS Glue Python script (runs around 1 hour).
-Then data can be transformed to Parquet format and stored in parqued-data folder.
-Size for yellow taxi trip data: 39.6 GB)
+Processed data is stored on S3 in parquet-data folder (size for yellow taxi trip data: 39.6 GB)